 Women in Pathology is led by a diverse group of scientists – Dr. Pilar Alcaide (Tufts University), Dr. Jennifer Sanders (Brown University), Nakisha Rutledge (PhD candidate at Northwestern University), and Dr. Francisco Carrillo-Salinas (Tufts University).
 These co-leaders reflect the cross section of scientists within the ASIP membership and provide strong connections to the ASIP membership at-large, its elected leadership, and professional staff.
 Each of these co-leaders is actively engaged in the ASIP, contributing to the Society’s many activities and events, and currently serves (or has served) in its leadership.

-Any ASIP member (woman or man) from any membership category (regular, NextGen, trainee, etc.) who supports the mission of Women in Pathology is eligible for membership and is encouraged to join.
+Any ASIP member (woman or man) from any membership category (Regular, NextGen, Trainee, etc.) who supports the mission of Women in Pathology is eligible for membership and is encouraged to join.
 If you are a current ASIP member and would like to join, please email Lisa McFadden.
 Otherwise, you can elect to join Women in Pathology when you renew your membership through MemberClicks.

-Moving forward, we anticipate that Women in Pathology will contribute to our scientific meetings by co-organizing scientific sessions (in conjunction with various Scientific Interest Groups), as well as educational and career development events (in conjunction with the Committee for Career Development and Diversity and the Education Committee).
+Moving forward, we anticipate that Women in Pathology will contribute substantially to our scientific meetings by co-organizing scientific sessions (in conjunction with various Scientific Interest Groups), as well as educational and career development events (in conjunction with the Committee for Career Development and Diversity and the Education Committee).
 We also look forward to development of various programs to recognize the research achievements and promote career progression of ASIP members affiliated with Women in Pathology.